dynatrace-ace-services/itsm-integration-with-slo/Readme.md

       - Critical for Burn Rate
       - Error/Warning for Error Budget

-## ITSM Integration : Persistent problem
+## ITSM Integration : Persistent problems

 Goal : be alerting if the problem is persistant and not fix after X minutes.